Mors Praematura

 The series revolves around a computer program for the federal government known as "the Machine" that is capable of collating all sources of information to predict terrorist acts and to identify people planning them.
 A team, consisting of John Reese, Harold Finch and Sameen Shaw follow "irrelevant" crimes: lesser level of priority for the government.
 In the episode, Reese investigates Shaw's disappearance while Finch goes after an estate investigator who wants to unravel the mystery behind his brother's death.
 Meanwhile, Shaw is forced by Root to help her in doing some tasks for the Machine.
-The title is Latin for "Premature Death".

 According to Nielsen Media Research, the episode was seen by an estimated 12.00 million household viewers and gained a 1.9/5 ratings share among adults aged 18–49.
 The episode received near critical acclaim, with critics praising the writing, character development, Acevedo's guest performance and building momentum.